-The blanket stitch, as you would guess, it is typically used to edge blankets, and other edges like on table cloths, runners, even wool jackets.
-It is considered one of the basic embroidery stitches and is the best known looped embroidery stitch, also referred to as the Spaced Buttonhole Stitch, as it is very similar to a Buttonhole Stitch.
-Not only is it used for making nice edges and borders, it is also used for outlining and filling shapes.
+The blanket stitch, as its name suggests, typically edges blankets and other edges such as tablecloths, runners, even wool jackets.
+It is one of the basic embroidery stitches and is the best-known looped embroidery stitch, also called the Spaced Buttonhole Stitch because it is very similar to a Buttonhole Stitch.
+Not only does blanket stitch embroidery make nice edges and borders, it outlines and fills shapes.

-The blanket stitch is part of the looped stitch family, which are stitches where the thread is looped around the needle.
-In the nineteenth century, the buttonhole stitch was popular to stitch on the edge of tablecloths, napkins, sheets, pillow cases and more.
-Generally, when stitched as an edge stitch, frames or hoops are not used.
+The blanket stitch is part of the looped stitch embroidery family, stitches where the thread loops around the needle.
+In the nineteenth century, the buttonhole stitch was popular to stitch on the edge of household linens.
+Generally, when blanket stitch is an edge stitch, you do not need to use frames or hoops..

-Here is another sample of the blanket stitch, showing both how it is used for applique and as a straight line.
+Here is another sample of the blanket stitch, showing appliqué and straight line uses.

 Check out all of the embroidery projects on Create Whimsy!